msmahdinejad/MyFirstMiniProject-XOGame/README.md

 ![Game Main Page](readme-media/MainPage.gif)

-This is my first mini-project after a month of learning the fundamentals of programming.
+This is my first mini-project after a month of learning the fundamentals of programming😊.
 It’s a simple Tic-Tac-Toe game where you can either play alone (against the computer) or with a friend in two-player mode.

 ![New Game Page](readme-media/NewGame.png)